Grand Teton in Winter: 30 Things to Know Before You Go

 A classic view of Grand Teton National Park in winter: peaks covered in snow with blue skies

-In a word?
-COLD!
-So cold, in fact, that the coldest temperature Wyoming ever experienced was measured in Moran, Grand Teton National Park — a bone-chilling 63 degrees below zero Fahrenheit in 1933!
+In fact, the coldest temperature Wyoming ever experienced was measured in Moran, just adjacent to Grand Teton National Park.

-But don’t worry — that’s not exactly the average temperatures in Grand Teton in winter.
+Of course, that’s a big of an anomaly — it’s not exactly the average temperatures in Grand Teton in winter.

-Here are the breakdowns for winter temperatures and weather conditions in Grand Teton National Park, and what to expect on a month-by-month basis from November through March.
+Here are the breakdowns for winter temperatures and weather conditions in Grand Teton National Park from November through March.

 November: Average high of 35° F and an average low of 14° F, with 11 days of rain/snow